DanielCreggOrganization/ooc-project-template/project-brief.md

 ## 2. Minimum Project Requirements

-- You **must** use this template repository, created from the **GitHub Classroom** link on Moodle.
-No other setup is acceptable.
-This repository must contain all documentation, application code and resources (input/output files, images, and so on). **No materials outside this repository are gradable.** Using another GitHub repository, or not using GitHub at all, will **cap your project at 40%**.
+- You **must** use this template repository to create your project repository.
+Your repository must contain all documentation, application code and resources (input/output files, images, and so on). **No materials outside this repository are gradable.** Using another GitHub repository, or not using GitHub at all, will **cap your project at 40%**.
 If you are unsure what this means, email me before you begin.
 - Develop your project in **GitHub Codespaces**.
 - Track your work with **regular commits** - at minimum **two commits per week** (in practice you should commit many times a day while coding).
 A sparse commit history may require you to attend a live demonstration; if you fail to attend, the project is **capped at 40%**.
 - Complete **every section** of the `README.md`, and add more sections if you wish.
 It must clearly explain what the application does and how to compile and run it.